NGANUCYE-SINGIZWA-Valentin/tue_27201_NGANUCYE_UBUTABERA_BWIHUSE_DB/README.md

 This phase demonstrates how the Ubutabera Bwihuse (Fast Justice) system can be used not only to store legal data but also to process and analyze it in real time, simulating real-world operations in the justice system of Rwanda.

+### 💡 Why This Phase Matters

+This phase brings your database to life.
+Courts don't just collect information—they need to interact with it, detect delays, assign resources, and take action.
+Phase VI proves your system is not just a data container but a functional tool for justice efficiency.

+By simulating daily court operations, this phase prepares your project for full integration with reports, dashboards, and judicial monitoring systems in later phases.